bestacio89/Franz.Common/sources/Franz.Common.Messaging.Kafka/readme.md

 - Added **new features and improvements**
 - Separated **business concepts** from **mediator concepts**
 - Now compatible with both the **in-house mediator** and **MediatR**

+### Version 1.3.6
+- Integrated with Franz.Mediator (no MediatR).
+- MessagingPublisher.Publish is now async Task.
+- MessagingInitializer scans INotificationHandler<> for events.
+- Kafka topics auto-created for all integration events.